AI Solutions

 According to recent McKinsey research, 78% of enterprises have deployed GenAI in at least one function, yet 80% say it hasn’t improved productivity, cost, or revenue in any meaningful way.

 Why?
-Most genAI tools, like chatbots, copilots, and assistants, largely stayed at the surface.
+Most GenAI tools, like chatbots, copilots, and assistants, largely stayed at the surface.
 These tools improve individual productivity but don’t transform end-to-end business processes.

 Agentic AI flips this script and is now emerging as the solution to the GenAI paradox.
 AI agents, by design, are created to pursue goals and take action across systems.
 Here are four technological trends that enterprises are betting big on agentic AI: